-Clean your hands regularly and invite your visitors to clean their hands when they arrive.
+Clean your hands properly and regularly and invite your visitors to clean their hands when they arrive.

 Do not wear disposable gloves instead of washing your hands.
 The virus gets on them in the same way it gets on your hands.
 Also, your hands can get contaminated when you take them off.

-After your visitors leave it is good practice to clean surfaces they have been in contact with.
+After your visitors leave, clean surfaces they have been in contact with.
 Use your usual household cleaning agents and detergents.